3x-haust/Python_Ezy_API/README.md

 ### Decorator Example (@route)

-You can manually specify the URL and method by using the `@route()` decorator directly on service functions.
+You can manually specify URLs and methods by using the `@route()` decorator directly on service functions.

 ```python
 # user_service.py